ktheory/memcached-docker/README.md

 Please replace container ID in nc command line with your ;)

-Advanced usage:

-You can change:

-* the max connection to memcached with MAX_CONN variable.
-Default value is 1024.
-* the max memory size with MAX_MEM variable in Mo.
-Default value is 64.
-* and the bind ip with BIND variable.
-Default value is 0.0.0.0

-For example :

-	$ docker run -d -P -e MAX_MEM=1024,MAX_CONN=10000 sylvainlasnier/memcached

-launch memcached docker with 1Go RAM and usable by 10000 simultaneous clients

-Last but not least, you can build your own awesome VM based on this image.

 I use these docker images in production and I assume update.
 Have fun and try my other [docker images](https://hub.docker.com/u/sylvainlasnier/) ^^